 - Being extremely moody or irritable

 - Angry outbursts

 - Severe fearfulness or anxiety

 Changes in Behavior

 If you notice symptoms like these, your teen needs to be checked by a doctor right away.
-That's especially true if there's a history of schizophrenia in your family.
+That's especially true if anyone on either side of his family has had schizophrenia.

-If your child has schizophrenia, a combination of treatments may work best.
-These might include medication, and individual and family therapy.
+If your teen has the condition, a combination of treatments may work best.
+These might include medication and individual and family therapy.

-A diagnosis of schizophrenia in your teen can be tough news to hear.
-But with the right treatment, kids with schizophrenia do go to college, hold jobs, and have a family life.
+The diagnosis can be tough news to hear.
+But with the right treatment, people with schizophrenia do go to college, hold jobs, and have a family life.